Troubleshooting environmental issues with Performance Analysis dashboards

 Click My Dashboards > Home > Performance Analysis.

 If you customize your dashboards, Performance Analysis might not be in the menu bar.
-Click Settings > All Settings > User Accounts > Edit and note what you use for HomeTab Menu bar.
+Click Settings > All Settings > User Accounts > Edit and verify what you use for HomeTab Menu bar.
 Click My Dashboards > Configure, and add Performance Analysis to the menu bar you used in HomeTab Menu bar.

 You can add a key entity and then add all other related entities.
 Hover over the entity in the metric palette and click the Add related icon.

 Select an entity and choose metrics to drag to the dashboard.
-You can also drag and drop an entity directly to the charts.

 Create analysis projects from the entity details page